 Esteemed faculty Ida Kavafian, violin, and Peter Wiley (’74), cello, lead a quintet of string players in a program centered on Schubert’s beloved String Quintet in C major, D. 956—often termed the “Cello Quintet” for its use of a second cello.
-A newly commissioned work by Curtis composition faculty member Richard Danielpour rounds out the program, which will be taken to venues in California, Florida, and New York in November 2020 and March 2021.
+A newly commissioned work by Curtis composition faculty member Richard Danielpour rounds out the program, which will be taken to venues in California, Florida, and New York in March 2021.

 Internationally acclaimed as a violist as well as violinist, the versatile Ida Kavafian is an artist-member of the Chamber Music Society of Lincoln Center and former violinist of the Beaux Arts Trio.
 For 34 years she has been artistic director of Music from Angel Fire in New Mexico, where some 200 Curtis students have participated in the Young Artist Program to date.
 She was a founder of the Bravo!
 Colorado festival, serving as its artistic director for ten years; and co-founded the chamber ensembles Opus One, Tashi, and Trio Valtorna.
 She also performs as a soloist and in recital with her sister, violinist Ani Kavafian.